 Right?
-Because these results are generated based on 1000s of patients data, but then how do you translate it to that particular person that you were seeing at bedside?
+Because these results are generated based on 1000s of patients’ data, but then how do you translate it to that particular person that you were seeing at the bedside?
 All of the very important things.

 Bill Gasiamis 31:28

 I’m curious about these types of studies.
-Often, I talk to people about studies, and they’re done by English people, English speaking people.
-Do these studies ever get translated into other languages for application in other countries or for uptake by researchers or doctors or patients in other countries?
+Often, I talk to people about studies, and they’re done by English people, English-speaking people.
+Do these studies ever get translated into other languages for application in other countries or for uptake by researchers doctors or patients in other countries?
 That

 Dr. Eva Mistry 31:52

-is just a great question.
-So in terms of the kind of the primary publication itself, it is usually in English, but this shared decision making tool or kind of a, a kind of a summary of results in lay language.
-In this particular study called tester that I talked to you about, we have budgeted for translation costs to have those translated in in common languages.
+That’s just a great question.
+So in terms of the kind of the primary publication itself, it is usually in English, but this shared decision-making tool or kind of a, a kind of summary of results in lay language.
+In this particular study called Tester that I talked to you about, we have budgeted for translation costs to have those translated into common languages.

 Dr. Eva Mistry 32:26

-To help facilitate those bedside discussions, not just to other countries and United States, there are regions where we have many non English speaking patients.
+To help facilitate those bedside discussions, not just in other countries and the United States, there are regions where we have many non-English speaking patients.

 Dr. Eva Mistry 32:36

-In fact, we have chosen our sites to have representation of non English speaking patients, and we have kind of budgeted for translate our costs and non English language consent from translations and to actually we want those patients in our study to to make sure that that it’s applicable to all of those patients, not just English speaking patients.
+We have chosen our sites to have representation of non-English speaking patients, and we have kind of budgeted for translation our costs and non-English language consent from translations we want those patients in our study to make sure that that it applies to all of those patients, not just English-speaking patients.
 So yeah, excellent question.

 Bill Gasiamis 33:05

-I know that in Australia, there’s not so dramatic amount of populations where English is not spoken at all.
+I know that in Australia, there’s not so dramatic amount of population where English is not spoken at all.
 I know, my parents, when they immigrated from Greece, in the 60s, they’ve kind of learned to speak enough English to get over the line.
-And there was always a now there’s translators available, not that they’re involved in any studies or anything, but every time there’s been a hospital visit or a doctor’s visit, there’s always a bit of a language barrier.
+And there was always a now there are translators available, not that they’re involved in any studies or anything, but every time there’s been a hospital visit or a doctor’s visit, there’s always a bit of a language barrier.

 Bill Gasiamis 33:33

-And I feel like perhaps they miss out on some things that they would benefit from simply because they don’t understand the application to them, because it’s being explained by somebody who perhaps is not fluent in Greek.
+And I feel like perhaps they miss out on some things that they would benefit from simply because they don’t understand the application to them.
+After all, it’s being explained by somebody who perhaps is not fluent in Greek.
 And that’s okay.
 Like, I kind of get it.
-But then I’ve interviewed some researchers also from the United States who are based in the border towns in between Texas, and Mexico.
+Then I interviewed some researchers from the United States who are based in the border towns between Texas, and Mexico.